mozilla-services/antenna/docs/deploy.rst

 Antenna saves the crash to the crash storage system you specify.
 We save our crashes to AWS S3.

 Then it publishes the crash to the designated crash queue.
-We queue crashes for processing with Pub/Sub.
-The processor subscribes to that topic and processes incoming crashes.
+We queue crashes for processing with AWS SQS.
+The processor pulls crash report ids to process from the AWS SQS queue.

 Troubleshooting